faiyaz92/AssetTracking/doc/BRD_and_TechDoc_V2.md

 - Printed barcodes are used for physical asset labeling and subsequent scanning for assignment.

 #### FR-009: RFID Asset Tracking (NEW)
-- Support for RFID tag scanning alongside barcode scanning.
+- Support for Chainway C72 UHF RFID scanning alongside barcode scanning.
 - RFID tags contain the same asset ID as barcodes for consistent tracking.
-- Contactless scanning for improved efficiency in certain environments.
+- Contactless scanning with 1-8 meter range for improved efficiency.
+- RFID tag writing capability for programming blank tags with asset IDs.
+- Tag validation: check for existing data before writing, show appropriate warnings.
-- Dual scanning modes: users can choose barcode or RFID scanning.
+- Dual scanning modes: users can choose barcode, NFC, or UHF RFID scanning.
 - RFID scanning maintains same assignment and movement workflows as barcode.
+- **Cross-Reference**: Task 1-4 in `C72_Integration_Task_Checklist_V2.md`

 #### FR-005: Search and Filtering
 - Search assets by name or code.